Blog

 Having a clear target market niche is essential for business-to-business firms.
 Rather than trying to be all things to everyone, targeting a distinct segment means your product or service can respond to the specific needs of a well-defined group of companies.

-Even if you set out a few years ago with a clear idea of your target market, following the disruption of the coronavirus pandemic, now might be a good time to undertake a market review.
+Even if you set out a few years ago with a clear idea of your target market, following both the economic and technologic disruption of the last five years, now might be a good time to undertake a market review.

 Is your target market still viable?